eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccad.md

 			+ Publication record in top conferences (ICML, ICLR, NIPS, KDD, IJCAI, AAAI etc )
 			+ Good knowledge and handson experience in distributed technologies such as Hadoop, Hive, Spark Experience in Scala programming language.
 			+ Publications in relevant top venues (e.g., KDD, NIPS, ICML, AAAI, IJCAI, ICDM, ACL etc.)
+			+ You have publications in communities such as WWW, SIGIR, FAT*, NeurIPS, WSDM, SIGDIAL, RecSys, CHI, KDD, AAAI, ACL, ICML, or related.
+			+ You have hands-on experience implementing production machine learning systems at scale in Java, Scala, Python, or similar languages.
+Experience with XGBoost, TensorFlow is also a plus.
+			+ You preferably have experience with data pipeline tools like Apache Beam or even our open source API for it, Scio and cloud platforms like GCP or AWS.
+			+ Extensive experience manipulating and analysing complex data with SQL, Python and/or R. Knowledge of Google BigQuery and Java/Scala is a plus.
+			+ Familiarity with marketing tracking platforms (e.g. DoubleClick, Google Tag Manager, Google Analytics) preferred
+			+  Become an expert on leveraging existing state-of-the-art tooling into the Spotify eco-system (TensorFlow, TFX, Kubeflow Pipelines, Cloud Bigtable)
+			+  Contribute to new and existing Spotify open source machine learning and data processing products (scio, zoltar)
+			+  You preferably have experience with data processing and storage frameworks like Google Cloud Dataflow, Hadoop, Scalding, Spark, Storm, Cassandra, Kafka, etc.
+			+ Extensive publication record at peer-reviewed ML conferences (e.g. NIPS, ICML, AISTATS, UAI, COLT, ICLR, AAAI, etc) as well conferences with applied ML (e.g. KDD, WSDM, WWW, CIKM, RecSys, etc).
 		* tech stack:
 			+ Security and privacy
 		    + Virtualization and container technologies (e.g., Xen and Docker)